Graph Learning for Combinatorial Optimization: A Survey of State-of-the-Art: Graph Learning Based Combinatorial Optimization Methods

-{\it A. Heuristic Search} Li et al. \cite{qifeng} propose a GNNTS model that combines GNN and heuristic search to compute the maximum independent set (MIS) of a graph.
+{\it H. Maximum Independent Set} Li et al. \cite{qifeng} propose a GNNTS model that combines GNN and heuristic search to compute the maximum independent set (MIS) of a graph.
 GNNTS trains a GCN $f$ using a set of training graphs, where the MISs of a graph can be used as the ground truth labels of the graph.
 For a graph $G=(V,E)$, the prediction result of $f$ is a $|V|\times 2$ matrix $\vec Y$, where ${\vec Y}[\cdot, 1]$ and ${\vec Y}[\cdot, 0]$ are the probabilities of the nodes being in or not in an MIS of $G$, respectively.

 The basic idea of GNNTS is to use $f$ as the heuristic function within a greedy search procedure.
-Specifically, in each iteration, the nodes of $G$ are sorted by $\vec{Y}[\cdot,1]$.
-The greedy algorithm picks the node $u$ with the largest value in $\vec{Y}[\cdot,1]$, marks $u$ as 1, and adds $u$ to a partial solution $U$.
+Specifically, in each iteration, the nodes of $G$ are sorted by ${\bf Y}[\cdot,1]$.
+The greedy algorithm picks the node $u$ with the largest value in ${\bf Y}[\cdot,1]$, marks $u$ as 1, and adds $u$ to a partial solution $U$.
 All neighbors of $u$ are marked as 0. $u$ and its neighbors are removed from $G$, and the remaining graph is input to $f$ for the next iteration.
 Once all nodes in $G$ are marked, $U$ is returned as the MIS of $G$.

 The basic method described above has the disadvantage that it cannot support the case in which $G$ has multiple solutions.
 For the example shown in Fig.~\ref{fig:gnnts_case}, the square graph of four nodes has two MISs and the basic method predicts that each node has a probability 0.5 of belonging to an MIS, which is not useful.